 The size of Lyle Tullis' paycheck never seemed to be the most important thing to him.
 I realized that one day when I was thanking him for helping a student with mission trip costs.

 His eyes twinkled as he said to me, "Aw, I've got so much money I don't know what to do with it.
 So, I just give it away."

 Most folks wouldn't have thought that way.
 Dr. Tullis drove one of the older cars on campus.
 It was certainly older than almost any of the students' cars.
-His home, while comfortable, was not fanciest of the faculty homes.
+His home, while comfortable, was not the fanciest of faculty homes.
 But Lyle Tullis lived grandly with the feeling that he had so much money he needed to give it away.

 He was one of the favorites on campus.
 A cynic might say that he bought that approval.
 But they would misunderstand.
 Lyle wanted to invest his life, all of it, in people.
 He'll never leave a large estate; but he will leave a legacy.

 2. "I didn't want it to end"